rainydayjules/VisitingTales/Documentation/Diane.md

 ## Quests
 <details>
   <summary>Diane's Study</summary>
-  <par>Quests started after by Diane's eight hearts event.
-Quests are given sequentially and rewards 10 times the base value.</par>
+  <par>Quests chain started on Diane's eight hearts event.
+Quests are given sequentially and rewards 10 times of the item base value.</par>
   <ol>
     <li>Diane's Study on Chipped Amphora: Bring Diane 3 <a href="https://stardewvalleywiki.com/Chipped_Amphora">Chipped Amphora</a>.
 The reward is 1200g.</li>
     <li>Diane's Study on Bone Flute: Bring Diane 3 <a href="https://stardewvalleywiki.com/Bone_Flute">Bone Flute</a>.
 The reward is 3000g.</li>